tosc/vim/README.md

 * BUG: Missing space in statusline. ahead, behind
 * BUG: My gitdiff doesn't disable when opening unite.
-* BUG: ö works in insert but not normal when using juicyssh.
 * BUG: When saving xml vim gives an error.
 Seems to be eclim who's doing it.
 * BUG: US2 doesn't show in python files.

 * Look into tpope/capslock
 * Add move in unite.
 Press move on candidate and save that path.
 Move around using unite and press m on where to put it.
 Prompt with new path and yes /no.
-* Find or create a unite help source.
 * Add tw to using style guides for each filetype.
-* Add tw to tobstatusline.
+* Add tw to to statusline.
-* Show columnline at tw.
-* Add help source for unite.
-* Add programming documentation to help source.
-* Add todo to help source.
+* Add todo i my tag generator.
 * Change spelling errors to something more discrete.
-* Change unite bookmarks to work like my folders do.
-Add them to ö.
-* Change my file and directory to own sources instead.
+* Change my unite file and directory to own sources instead.
-* Find way to disable default US source for neocmplete.
 * Use vimproc for gitcommands so vim doesn't freeze.
 * Move from using my filteromni to making an own complete longest common function.
 With this I can use fuzzy but still have my tabcompletion.
 * Find way of getting my delimiters to show right away and not when the entire keycommand is pressed.
 I might have to change my approach.
 * Look at neobundle to make installation easier.
 * Add definition jedi usages and stuff like that.
 * Look at syntastics spellchecker.
 * Add option to disable git draw.
 Already exists?
 * Create unite source for external commands.
 Switch to that unite buffer to get more output from program.

-* Create a orgmode.
-Use something like vims help file and save all information I find useful with easy search tags.
-Save links to where information was found and description of thing and location of where I used it.
+* Find way to disable default US source for neocmplete.
 * Change my buildcommands to use vimproc and output all the information to a buffer.
 Add a leader binding to kill the process and also make sure to kill it when you run something new.
 (Doesn't unite make basically do this?)
 * Try autosave for everything.
 (How will stuff like statusline,syntastic and git get updated?)
 * Really slow when using syntastic and editing my vimrc.
 Split my vimrc into smaller parts?
 * Change my keyboard layout using <leader>se and <leader>so.